alx-alexpark/parkalex.dev-ng/src/pages/projects.md

 title: "Projects"
 ---

+**[IN-12 Nixie Tube Clock](/posts/nixieclock)**: A Nixie Tube Clock based on the IN-12 tubes, with time syncing over WiFi and a built in boost converter.

+**[AmogusRP2040](https://github.com/alx-alexpark/amogusrp2040)**: An RP2040 devboard in the shape of an Among Us crewmate.
+Used to play some sussy melodies on a piezo buzzer.

+**[Counterspell Austin](https://counterspell.hackclub.com/austin)**: A small community game jam ran as a satelite event under Hack Club.

+**[The Boreal Express](https://www.youtube.com/watch?v=hiG3fYq3xUU)**: I helped do the networking and server infrastructure for The Boreal Express, a hackathon on a train across Canada.

 **[Project Segfault](https://projectsegfau.lt)**: An organization hosting freely useable, privacy respecting, open source services for all to use, with the goal of increasing overall privacy on the internet.

 **[Shareplane](https://devpost.com/software/planer)**: A hackathon project that is a POC of Uber but with planes.